Horncastle Railway: Opening

 The line opened fully on 26 September 1855.
 The directors had negotiated with the Great Northern Railway to work their line; the GNR operated the adjacent main line, between Lincoln and Boston.
 The new branch was 7 1/2 miles in length from a junction at Kirkstead, on the main line.
 The junction at Kirkstead faced away from Kirkstead station, towards Boston, so branch trains had to reverse direction at the junction.
 Stations on the branch were Woodhall Spa and Horncastle.

 The reference to light goods probably refers to packages that could be manhandled on the passenger platform, prior to commissioning of the goods shed and cranage facilities; the line opened fully for the latter traffic on 26 September 1855.

 The total earnings for the part year from 8 August to the end of 1855, were £1,537.
-Part that sum was payable to the Great Northern Railway for working the line and for use of Kirkstead GNR station; £952 was the Horncastle and Kirkstead Railway's portion.
+Part that sum was payable to the Great Northern Railway for working the line and for use of Kirkstead GNR station; £952 was the Horncastle Railway's portion.
 A dividend of 3s ld. per share, stated to be "equivalent to 4% per annum upon the share capital of the company (less income-tax), leaving a balance of 331.
 16s.
 7d. for the next account."